The Everly Brothers: Early career (1940s-1950s)

-1960s–1970s
+Mid-career (1960s–1973)

 After three years on Cadence, the Everlys signed with Warner Bros.
 Records in 1960, where they recorded for 10 years.
 Their first Warner Bros. hit, 1960's "Cathy's Clown", which they wrote and composed themselves, sold eight million copies and became the duo's biggest-selling record.
 "Cathy's Clown" was number WB1, the first selection Warner Bros.
 Records ever released in the United Kingdom.

-Other successful Warner Bros. singles followed in the United States, such as "So Sad (To Watch Good Love Go Bad)" (1960, pop No. 7), "Walk Right Back" (1961, pop No. 7), "Crying in the Rain" (1962, pop No. 6), and "That's Old Fashioned" (1962, pop No. 9, their last top 10 hit).
-From 1960 to 1962, Cadence Records released Everly Brothers singles from the vaults, including "When Will I Be Loved" (pop No. 8), written and composed by Phil, and "Like Strangers".
+Other successful Warner Bros. singles followed in the United States, such as "So Sad (To Watch Good Love Go Bad)" (1960, pop number seven), "Walk Right Back" (1961, pop number seven), "Crying in the Rain" (1962, pop number six), and "That's Old Fashioned" (1962, pop number 9, their last top-10 hit).
+From 1960 to 1962, Cadence Records released Everly Brothers singles from the vaults, including "When Will I Be Loved" (pop number eight), written and composed by Phil, and "Like Strangers".

-In the UK, they had top 10 hits until 1965, including "Lucille"/"So Sad" (1960, No. 4), "Walk Right Back"/"Ebony Eyes" (1961, No. 1), "Temptation" (1961, No. 1), "Cryin' in the Rain" (1962, No. 6) and "The Price of Love" (1965, No. 2).
-They had 18 singles into the UK top 40 with Warner Bros. in the 1960s.
-By 1962, the Everlys had reportedly earned $35 million from record sales.
+In the UK, they had 18 singles in the top 40 with Warner Bros. in the 1960s, including a string of top-10 hits through 1965 that featured "Lucille"/"So Sad" (1960, number four), "Walk Right Back"/"Ebony Eyes" (1961, number one), "Temptation" (1961, number one), "Cryin' in the Rain" (1962, number six), and "The Price of Love" (1965, number two).

+By 1962, records by the Everlys had reportedly generated $35 million in sales.
 In 1961, the brothers had a falling out with Wesley Rose during the recording of "Temptation".
-Rose was reportedly upset that the Everlys were recording a song which he had not published and, hence, for which he would not be paid any publishing royalties.
+Rose was reportedly upset that the Everlys were recording a song that he had not published, hence for which he would not be paid any publishing royalties.
 Rose made efforts to block the record's release.
 The Everlys held firm to their position, and as a result, in the early 1960s, they were shut off from Acuff-Rose songwriters.
 These included Felice and Boudleaux Bryant, who had written and composed most of their hits, as well as the Everlys themselves, who were still contracted to Acuff-Rose as songwriters and had written several of their own hits.
 From 1961 through early 1964, the Everlys recorded songs by other composers to avoid paying any royalties to Acuff-Rose.
 They used the pseudonym "Jimmy Howard" as writer or arranger on two selections they wrote and recorded during this time.
 This ruse, however, was ultimately unsuccessful, as Acuff-Rose gained legal possession of the copyrights once the deception was discovered.